-- If you have had the BCG vaccine in the past year.
+- If your child has had the BCG vaccine in the past year.

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

-- You will need a TB (tuberculosis) test before starting this drug.
+- Your child will need a TB (tuberculosis) test before starting this drug.

 - Signs of infection like fever, chills, very bad sore throat, ear or sinus pain, cough, more sputum or change in color of sputum, pain with passing urine, mouth sores, or wound that will not heal.

 - Signs of a urinary tract infection (UTI) like blood in the urine, burning or pain when passing urine, feeling the need to pass urine often or right away, fever, lower stomach pain, or pelvic pain.

 - Warm, red, or painful skin or sores on the body.